manticoresoftware/manticore-github-issue-search/README.md

 ```bash
 export GITHUB_TOKENS=...
 ```
 Remember, if you haven't added any tokens, you're limited to 60 requests per hour.
-That's really not much for indexing an average repository.
+That's not a lot for indexing an average repository.
+If you started the project with Docker Compose before without a token, note that Docker Compose caches it, and you'll need to recreate all containers after making changes by running `docker compose up --force-recreate`.

 #### Deployment